Peruz/load_lpp/README.md

 1. Download the package manager from `https://rust-lang.org/learn/get-started/`
 2. Run `cargo install load_lpp`

-This would install the three binaries.
+This installs the three applications.
 Alternatively, also platform-agnostic but with local compilation of the binaries:

 1. Clone or download the Git repository.
 For example, `git clone https://github.com/Peruz/load_lpp/tree/master`